The Kensington Colleges' provide opportunities for students to hold leadership positions and get involved in the wider community.

 - Meet the Goldstein House Committee

 - Meet the Philip Baxter House Committee

-Regardless of your particular skill level, sport has been an area of great inclusion and comradery.
+Regardless of your skill level, sport has been an area of great inclusion and comradery.
 There are competitions in netball, rugby, cricket, water polo, tennis, basketball, hockey, athletics, soccer, swimming, touch football and many, many more!

 With all this in mind, perhaps what’s best about The Kensington Colleges is the inclusive and supportive atmosphere.
 New ideas, activities and initiatives are always encouraged and students are supported in their individual passions and pursuits.

-It’s a community with strong traditions, but one that embraces and welcomes new opportunities and ideas.
+It is a community with strong traditions, but one that embraces and welcomes new opportunities and ideas.